ayonli/ngrpc/README.md

 ### NOTE: The CLI tool is not a replacement of PM2

-The `start`, `stop` and `list` commands provide a simple approach to manage gRPC applications during development, but the CLI tool is not a replacement of process management programs such as **PM2**, it lacks the ability to monit the applications and restart them if crashed.
+The control commands, such as `start`, `restart` and `list` provide a simple approach to manage gRPC applications during development, but the CLI tool is not a replacement of process management programs such as **PM2**, it lacks the ability to monit the applications and restart them if crashed.

 On the other hand, the CLI tool only works for the app instance, if the process contain other objects that prevent the process to exit, the `stop` command won't be able to terminate the process.